lambdaxymox/Approximate/README.md

 # Approximate

-Approximate floating point equality comparisons and assertions for the Swift Programming Language.
+Approximate floating point equality comparisons for the Swift Programming Language.

 ## Introduction
 This Swift package provides implementations of floating point comparisons for the Swift